Anber2/aichatbot/README.md

 1.  **`ChatViewModel.kt`**: The ViewModel responsible for managing the chat state and business logic.
     *   `messageList`: A `mutableStateListOf<MessageModel>` that holds all messages in the chat.
 This being a `mutableStateListOf` ensures Compose UI updates when messages are added or removed.
-    *   `initialSystemPrompt`: A predefined string that instructs the Gemini model on its persona and limitations (Honda two-wheelers, Japanese language only).
+    *   `initialSystemPrompt`: A predefined string that instructs the Gemini model on its persona and limitations (two-wheelers, Japanese language only).
     *   `generativeModel`: An instance of `GenerativeModel` from the Google Generative AI SDK, configured with:
         *   `modelName`: "gemini-1.5-pro-latest"
         *   `apiKey`: Your Google AI Studio API key (should be stored in `Constants.apiKey`).